 On the evening of October 30th, North Shore Animal League America hosted a special celebration for the completion of the Bianca’s Furry Friends Feline Adoption Center, our new cage-free facility for cats and kittens.
-Beth and Howard Stern, Billy Joel, Rachael Ray, and Bill Abbott from The Hallmark Channel, were among the many honored guests in attendance to see this new addition to our shelter that was years in the making.
+Beth and Howard Stern, Billy Joel, and Rachael Ray were among the many honored guests in attendance to see this new addition to our shelter that was years in the making.

 John Stevenson, President of Animal League America and Joanne Yohannan, Senior Vice President of Operations, looked on as Beth Stern, National Spokesperson, Foster Parent, and Board Member, cut the ribbon on the new feline adoption center.
 This event marked the culmination of years of fundraising, planning, and designing, plus almost two years of construction.
 This new 14,000 square foot addition will help us save more lives, and not just cats and kittens.
 By building a second floor to our existing shelter we have now freed up space to save more dogs and puppies.
 This complex project was the largest expansion in the history of Animal League America.